-7A: Money Laundering
+7A: MONEY LAUNDERING

-- 1. Part IIB paragraph 13.2 of the CoBE defines money laundering as occurring when the criminal origin or nature of money or assets is hidden in legitimate business dealings or when legitimate funds are used to support criminal activities, including financing terrorism. - 2.
-PETRONAS strongly objects to practices related to money laundering, including dealing in the proceeds of criminal activities. - 3.
+Paragraph 13.2 of Part IIB of the CoBE defines money laundering as occurring when the criminal origin or nature of money or assets is hidden in legitimate business dealings or when legitimate funds are used to support criminal activities, including financing terrorism.

+PETRONAS strongly objects to practices related to money laundering, including dealing in the proceeds of criminal activities.

 Money laundering is a very serious crime and the laws governing this type of crime can have extra territorial effect, i.e. the application of the law is extended beyond local borders.
-The penalties for breaching antimoney laundering legislation are severe and can include extradition and incarceration in foreign jurisdictions. - 4.
-To avoid violating anti-money laundering laws, employees are expected to always conduct counterparty due diligence to understand the business and background of PETRONAS' prospective business counterparties and to determine the origin and destination of money, property and services. - 5.
-Counterparty means any party that PETRONAS is currently in a relationship with or intends to do business with in the future, either on a regular or once-off basis.
-Counterparties include but are not limited to customers, contractors, suppliers, consultants, agents, Joint Venture (JV) partners and any other business partners.
+The penalties for breaching anti-money laundering legislation are severe and can include extradition and incarceration in foreign jurisdictions.

+To avoid violating anti-money laundering laws, employees are expected to always conduct counterparty due diligence to understand the business and background of PETRONAS' prospective business counterparties and to determine the origin and destination of money, property and services.

+Counterparty means any party that PETRONAS is currently in relationship with or intends to do business with in the future, either on a regular or once-off basis.
+Counterparties include but are not limited to customers, contractors, suppliers, consultants, agents, JV partners and any other business partners.

-- 6. A number of initiatives can be taken by the Company to strengthen anti-money laundering governance, they include the following: - Adequate training and compliance programs should be conducted to ensure understanding and strict compliance to any internal anti-money laundering policies. - Employees frequently involved in decision making process concerning counterparties particularly in matters on financial transactions should be properly acquainted with the applicable laws and regulations related to money laundering. - Employees should be attentive to and report suspicious behaviour by customers, consultants and business partners using proper reporting channels and in-house experts on anti-money laundering should always be consulted. - Convoluted payment arrangements such as payment in cash, payment to a third party, payment to account in other countries or upfront payment should be avoided. - Periodic audits should be conducted and a process should be developed to follow all available accounting, record-keeping and financial reporting requirements applicable to cash and payments in connection with other transactions and contracts.
+A number of initiatives can be taken to strengthen anti-money laundering governance, they include the following:-

+- Adequate training and compliance programs should be conducted to ensure understanding and strict compliance to any internal anti-money laundering policies. - Employees frequently involved in decision making process concerning counterparties particularly in matters on financial transactions should be properly acquainted with the applicable laws and regulations related to money laundering. - Employees should be attentive to and report suspicious behaviour by customers, consultants and business partners using proper reporting channels, in-house experts on anti-money laundering should always be consulted. - Convoluted payment arrangements such as payment in cash, payment to a third party or to accounts in other countries or requests for upfront payment for expenses or other fees. - Periodic audits should be conducted and a process should be developed to follow all available accounting, record-keeping and financial reporting requirements applicable to cash and payments in connection with other transactions and contracts.